Zarjaz: Publication history

 Zarjaz was started in 2001 by Andrew J. Lewis.
 The fanzine contained comic strips based on various 2000 AD characters and also ran an in-depth interview with writer Alan Moore.
 There were contributions from established 2000 AD creators like Alan Grant and gave a start to others such as Adrian Bamforth and Simon Spurrier.
 It was originally printed in A4 format and reproduced cheaply giving it something of the feel of the original 2000 AD comic as it appeared in the 70s and early 80s.
 Issues 3 and 4 were printed in the smaller A5 size in an attempt to keep costs low and were published simultaneously.

 After four issues, Zarjaz was re-launched in 2005 by Colin J. Dinnie under the Underfire Comics banner, with whom he had previously edited the small press anthology Rapid Fire.
-The new run has so far produced seven issues but because the first was an "Issue 0" it is numerically only up to six.
-The new series features colour covers as opposed to the black and white of the original run.
+The new run produced seven issues edited by Dinnie in A5 format and with colour covers.

-Zarjaz is now being produced and published by FutureQuake Publishing, who took over with issue #5 (May 2008), as they had done with the Dogbreath, the Strontium Dog fanzine at issue #15 (December 2006).
+Zarjaz was then taken on by a new team led by Dave Evans and was produced and published by FutureQuake Publishing starting in May 2008.
+The team also took over publication of Dogbreath, the Strontium Dog fanzine at issue #15 (December 2006).

+Following the death of Evans, Zarjaz was put on indefinite hold.

+In 2023 original editor Andrew J Lewis announced that he would be reviving the title with a relaunch planned for August 2024.
+The comic will once again be published in the larger A4 size for the first time since its original issues.
+It will be rebranded as Zarjaz Vol.3.

 Contributors

 Contributors have come both from mainstream comics and the small press and include Alan Grant, PJ Holden, Al Ewing and Arthur Wyatt and has helped showcase for some of the newest generation of 2000 AD writers and artists like Simon Spurrier, Adrian Bamforth and Nick Dyer.

 It has also featured interviews with major 2000 AD talent (from the past and present) including Alan Moore, Alan Grant and Frazer Irving.

-There have also been stories which have been picked up and continued in Zarjaz like Al Ewing's "Bones of Eden," the first issue of which appeared in the 2000 AD Winter Special 2005.
+There have also been stories which have been picked up and continued in Zarjaz like Al Ewing's "Bones of Eden", the first issue of which appeared in the 2000 AD Winter Special 2005.

 Availability

-Zarjaz is published twice yearly and sold in comic shops around the UK, including Forbidden Planet, as well as through the internet and mail order.
+Zarjaz was published twice yearly and sold in comic shops around the UK, including Forbidden Planet, as well as through the internet and mail order.
+The relaunched version is also available on subscription.

+Andrew J. Lewis

+Andrew J. Lewis, the author of Zarjaz, is a writer, musician and artist.
+Comics written by him include two Tharg's Future Shocks stories: "Goldie Locke & the Three B.E.A.R.s" (with art by Boo Cook, in 2000 AD #1288, 2002) and "Escape" (with pencils by Gary Crutchley and inks by Cliff Robinson, in 2000 AD #1410, 2004).